isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

  ???
-(HS: A lot of people say "to break cycles", while I think "temporary shared ownership" is more to the point.)
+(HS: A lot of people say “to break cycles”, while I think “temporary shared ownership” is more to the point.)
 ???(BS: breaking cycles is what you must do; temporarily sharing ownership is how you do it.
-You could "temporarily share ownership" simply by using another `shared_ptr`.)
+You could “temporarily share ownership” simply by using another `shared_ptr`.)

 ##### Enforcement

 ??? probably impossible.
-If we could statically detect cycles, we wouldn't need `weak_ptr`
+If we could statically detect cycles, we wouldn’t need `weak_ptr`

 ### <a name="Rr-smartptrparam"></a>R.30: Take smart pointers as parameters only to explicitly express lifetime semantics